smenzer/install.sh/README.md

 ```

 **target**
-: is the directory the source code was originally installed to (it will be remove a directory called `terminal` in whatever you set as the target directory).  it will default to ~/src/github.com/smenzer/ if you don't specify a target
+: is the directory the source code was originally installed to.  it will default to `~/src/github.com/smenzer/terminal` if you don't specify a target